FULBRIGHT FOREIGN LANGUAGE TEACHING ASSISTANTSHIP PROGRAM

-- 3 reference/recommendation letters.
-These forms should be completed by professors (or former employers) online.
+- Three reference/recommendation letters.
+These letters should be completed online by professors (or former employers).

 Please note that the following documents are not required at this point of the application:

-Candidates are requested to submit the application form as well as letters of recommendation online.
-The deadline to receive complete applications is November 15.
+Candidates are requested to submit both their application and their letters of recommendation online.
+The deadline to submit a completed application is November 15.
 Incomplete applications and/or late applications will not be considered.